Site uses cookies to provide basic functionality.

 0dd3126 Nothing ever really goes away--it just changes into something else.
 Something beautiful. inspirational metamorphosis Sarah Ockler

-d0b63cd A story only matters, I suspect, to the extent that the people in the story change. story metamorphosis Neil Gaiman
+d0b63cd A story only matters, I suspect, to the extent that the people in the story change. metamorphosis story Neil Gaiman

 1d17b30 The books we need are of the kind that act upon us like a misfortune,that makes us suffer like the death of someone we love more than ourselves, that make us feel as though we were on the verge of suicide,lost in a forest remote from all human habitation kafka metamorphosis trial Franz Kafka